Giorgos-P/HashGraphBFT/README.md

 </p>

 ### Manage Client Request
-<p> It is responsible to receive the client transaction and insert it in the graph<p>
+<p> It is responsible to receive the client transaction and insert it in the graph.<p>

 ### Manage Incoming Gossip
  * Receives the gossip messages from the other servers